Copyright © 2010 by Lara Biyuts

 a dreamlike wing, the plural of white non-existence.

-The temper of the snow, the pain of the snow:
+The temper of the snow, the pain from the snow--

 to dissect oneself in the sky to be forever one on the earth.

-the cyclic fairy tale, the weird mist of roads, hardly comprehensible.
+the cyclic fairy tale, snowy roads, weird mist, hardly comprehensible.

-the winter’s touches falling from the dark to my craving hand.
+the winter’s soft touches falling from the dark to my craving hand.

 the sun and the frost